"Hazel Mine Diorama"

 This is a large diorama, consisting of three sections, that together span a space of 4'x8'.
 The plan is to make the diorama a part of a larger layout in the future.
 The layout is an exact 1:64 copy of the real thing, as best as current research data has revealed (no compression).
 Ties are cut from sheets of basswood.
 Each tie has two scratchbuilt (from styrene) tie plates.
 The rail is glued to the tie plates with superglue (no spikes).
 Be sure to visit the web site as that documents the layout's construction.
+Peter is the current webmaster of the NASG.

 A general overview of the "layout" or diorama.
 One third of it has received the final ballast layer, and 31 trees have been planted (salvaged from the previous S-scale layout).
 Turnout-control is being finalized, after which the remaining ballast layer will be applied.